locuscoin/loc-landingpage/README.md

 	</a>
 </h1>

-Locuscoin is a location based cryptocurrency.
-It provides verifiable positioning and geobound contracts.
+Locuscoin is a location based cryptocurrency that provides verifiable positioning and geobound contracts.

 ## Development
 ```